j4mie/django-spurl/README.md

 This will return `http://example.com/?foo=bar&bar=baz`

+Finally, you can pass individual template variables to the query.
+To do this, Spurl uses Django's template system.
+For example:

+    {% spurl base="http://example.com/" query="foo={{ variable_name }}" %}

 #### `add_query`

 Append a set of parameters to an existing query.
 If your base URL might already have a query component, this will merge the existing parameters with your new ones.
 Example: